 Once your email address is set up, you are ready to communicate with your beloved recipients.
 To send your first message, just create a new email, add the recipient's address, subject, and write the content.
 But be careful, email writing is an art that needs to be mastered to capture your readers' attention.

-Whatever type of email you send, writing an email should meet certain criteria.
+Whatever type of email you send, following the proper email format and email writing format should meet certain criteria.
 From the subject line to the signature, every detail sends a message to your recipient.

-To learn how to write a quality email, here are the 8 elements to master:
+To learn how to compose a professional email and master writing effective emails, here are the 9 elements to follow:

 Whether you're writing an email to one person or several recipients, the first step is to insert the exact address of each recipient.
-If you’re sending a group email, make sure to choose the correct section for adding their addresses!
+If you're sending a group email, make sure to choose the correct section for adding their addresses!
+Understanding the proper email addressing format is essential.
 You have several options:

 A few mistakes to avoid when adding recipients: